How we use your data

 We will obtain your consent prior to disclosures to organisations who are acting on your behalf, such as an advocate or solicitor, or who are seeking information about you in order to offer you their services, e.g. retailer or mortgage lender.

-For further information on Metropolitan’s approach to processing your personal data please contact your local housing officer or read our Privacy statement
+For further information on our approach to processing your personal data please contact your local housing officer or read our Privacy statement.

-For further information on your rights under the Data Protection Act 1998 please refer to the Information Commissioner’s Office helpline tel: 01625 545745 or via their website at www.ico.org.uk
+For further information on your rights under the General Data Protection Regulation please refer to the Information Commissioner’s Office helpline tel: 01625 545745 or via their website at www.ico.org.uk